cthulhuscode/node_express_graphql_api-course/notes/intro.md

 ## Queries

 In GraphQL, queries are used to retrieve data from the server.
 A query describes the shape of the data you want to fetch and allows you to specify which fields you need.
 Queries are written in a structure similar to the shape of the desired response.
+It's possible to make several queries in the same request.
+And also is possible to use the same method several times in the same request, but an alias must be created for Graphql to be able to retrieve the data.

 ### type Query

 The "Query" type is special: it lists all of the available queries that clients can execute, along with the return type for each.

+### Alias

+Clients retrieving data from Graphql can rename the schemas or objects defined to do the different operations.

+For example:

+    query {
+      myProducts: products {
+        name
+      }
+    }

+The response will be in an object/array called _myProducts_ instead of _products_.

 ## Mutations